lyngon/redgrease/docs/source/help.rst

 Professional Support
 --------------------

 RedGrease is backed by `Lyngon Pte.
-Ltd. <https://www.lyngon.com>`_ and professional support with SLA's can be provided.
-For inquiry please send a mail to `support@lyngon.com`_.
+Ltd. <https://www.lyngon.com>`_ and professional support with SLA's can be provided on request.
+For inquiries please send a mail to `support@lyngon.com <mailto:support@lyngon.com>`_.

-.. _faq:

 FAQ
 ---